 Human Diversity: Race, ethnicity, culture, class, gender, political orientation, sexual orientation, religion, physical or mental ability, age, national origin.
 The program is passionate about building in students an appreciation for human diversity and ability to work with diverse individuals, groups, and communities.
-Respect and skills for working with diversity are woven throughout the foundation and advanced curriculum.
+Respect and skills for working with diversity are woven throughout the curriculum.